PengKuang/team_scalable_timeseries/report.md

 Notice that this anomaly detection pipeline returns a number in the $[0,1]$ interval ( namely, $1-\text{CDF}\_{\pi\_{\mathcal D}}(d(x))$ ), which could be regarded as the "probability" that the new signal is anomalous.
 Ideally, this would be the final output of the pipeline, letting experts in the field actually have the last word on whether the given time series is atypical or not.
 If the data have been collected in the medical field, this option might be safer than relying on the chosen threshold $\alpha$.
 We choose to select a threshold and to actually flag time series as normal or anomalous for the purpose of evaluating the performance of the pipeline.
 Finally, since the CDF of $\pi_{\mathcal D}$ is of course unknown in practice, we estimate it using the Empirial Cumulative Distribution Function.

-Remark: An alternative to this approach might be to compare the new time series $x$ and the normal signals in the dataset $\mathcal D$ through the embdedd features learned by the autoencoder.
+Remark: An alternative to this approach might be to compare the new time series $x$ and the normal signals in the dataset $\mathcal D$ through the embedded features learned by the autoencoder.
 We did not opt for this approach as the latent space might look different for each model when we consider the ensemble which we explain in the next section.

 ## Scalability